gaf3/cnc-forge/Input.md

 ### select

-If you want options to appear in select element:
+If you want options to appear as a drop down:

 ```yaml
 description: An example